A Liberian national arrives in Dallas while sick with Ebola.

 The Big Island as seen by cartoonist Gary Hoff, Hawaii Tribune-Herald.

-The world according to cartoonist Ken Catalino, Creators Syndicate.
+The world as seen by cartoonist Chris Britt, Creators Syndicate.